This chapter was added to the APPP in July 2018.

 This requires the local authority to keep a care account for adults whose care costs are counted towards the costs cap.

 Choice of accommodation:

 This provides the framework and powers to set regulations regarding choice of accommodation and other matters.
 Please note: the Government will no longer progress with a cap on care costs in 2020, delayed from 2016.
-A Green paper will be published in the autumn of 2018 regarding new legislation for social care reform.

 This consolidates existing legislation on direct payments.
 People with capacity can request a direct payment and where they meet conditions set out the local authority must provide direct payments to meet their assessed eligible needs.